POC Coron Air SPIN Review

 We feel the POC Coron Air Spin delivers a high level of protection.
 This helmet has a substantial and confidence-inspiring feel.
 It carries EN 1078, CPSC 12.03, ASTM F1952 certifications.
 It is also DH certified which cannot be said about all of our enduro-focused helmets.
 As much as we took issue about ventilation and weight with the Coron, there is no doubt it feels more robust than the other enduro-focused helmets.

 The Coron Air SPIN has a fiberglass shell that is lined with multi-impact EPP foam.
 Among enduro-oriented full-face models, the Coron has more shell coverage and quite a lot of foam and padding.
 This certainly adds a little weight compared to the lighter, more breathable competition, but its also adds to its robust, protective feel.
-The Coron comes with POC's SPIN (Shearing Pad INside) padding, a unique rotational impact protection system.
+The Coron comes with POC's SPIN (Shearing Pad INside) padding, a unique impact protection system.
 With SPIN, POC has essentially created a slip-plane within the helmet's padding, as opposed to putting one under the padding like the MIPS system.
-SPIN is intended to reduce the rotational forces of an angled impact and POC claims that SPIN also absorbs direct impact forces too.
+SPIN is intended to reduce the rotational forces of an oblique impact and POC claims that SPIN also absorbs direct impact forces too.
 It is always difficult to analyze how well these slip planes work, but in our opinion, new helmet technology that supposedly improves safety is usually a good thing.

 If protection takes precedence over ventilation and weight in your search for an enduro-focused helmet, then we feel the Coron Air Spin is a great option.